 When you are uploading video content, there is a tendency to want to put it everywhere in the hopes that you’ll catch as many eyes as possible.
 Different types of video formats, uploaded from different video platforms mind you, will actually work better in different locations.

-YouTube is everyone’s go to platform when it comes to uploading videos, and in general YouTube is tremendously useful.
+YouTube is everyone’s go-to platform when it comes to uploading videos, and in general, YouTube is tremendously useful.
 But there are some drawbacks.
 YouTube may place advertisements before your video, driving some impatient viewers away.
 Facebook will also lower the rank of your video on its newsfeed if you upload it from YouTube (thanks, Zuckerberg).

 Linking to YouTube from blogs or other links set in different places is a great idea, and having a good-looking YouTube page is certainly a must.
 But don’t be afraid to upload video material directly to Facebook, or use formats like Vimeo on your landing page where users won’t have to deal with advertisements.

-Remember, at the end of the day its about getting leads and growing your business, not necessarily hitting that million view mark on your YouTube page.
+Remember, at the end of the day its about getting leads and grow your business, not necessarily hitting that million view mark on your YouTube page.
 Do what is most likely to convert views to leads, and leads to sales.

 Levity and Brevity